thetatoken/theta-eth-rpc-adaptor/README.md

 theta:
   rpcEndpoint: "http://127.0.0.1:16888/rpc"
 rpc:
-  port: 18888
   enabled: true
-  address: "120.0.0.1"
+  httpAddress: "127.0.0.1"
+  httpPort: 18888
+  wsAddress: "127.0.0.1"
+  wsPort: 18889
   timeoutSecs: 600
   maxConnections: 2048
 log:
   levels: "*:debug"
 ```

-For example, you can change the above `theta.rpcEnpoint` to a remote Theta RPC endpoint, or change `rpc.address` to "0.0.0.0" so the adaptor is accessor from remote IP addresses.
+For example, you can change the above `theta.rpcEnpoint` to a remote Theta RPC endpoint, or change `rpc.httpAddress` to "0.0.0.0" so the adaptor is accessor from remote IP addresses.

 ## RPC APIs